 Follow these steps to load these new certificates onto your ThinManager server.

-- At the Manage TLS Certificates window, choose ThinManager Server Synchronization from the Select what the certificate is for pull-down menu.
-This action allows you to choose the type of certificate to install.

-- 2. Select the Certificate to import.
+- 1. At the Manage TLS Certificates window, choose ThinManager Server Synchronization from the Show Certificates for pull-down menu.
+This action allows you to choose the type of certificate to use. - 2.
+Select Add Certificate.

-- 3. Click Import.